dmidlo/histdata.com-tools/README.md

 `session_conditioning` recommendations remain explicit evaluation guards.
 Recommended transforms are reported but are not silently applied, and nonstationarity never becomes a hard quality failure.
-Fitted exponential-smoothing models use the separate contract below.
-ARIMA/SARIMA, state-space, GARCH, automatic model selection, forecasting leaderboards, and synthetic generation remain deliberately deferred.
+Fitted exponential-smoothing and explicit-order AR/ARMA/ARIMA models use the separate contracts below.
+SARIMA, exogenous regressors, state-space, GARCH, automatic model selection, forecasting leaderboards, and synthetic generation remain deliberately deferred.

 Python consumers can call `classical_baseline_diagnostics_from_training_frame(...)`, then